Why is baby waking at night? Is it hunger? Discomfort? Something else?

-Use our checklist so figure it out!
+Use our checklist to figure it out!

 - Hunger: Newborns need to eat around the clock, but even older babies need one (or possibly two) feedings at night.
-We generally recommend an attempt to night wean around 9 months, although we consider it normal for a baby to need one night feeding up to 12 months of age in some cases.
+We generally recommend an attempt to night wean around 9 months.
+Although we consider it normal for a baby to need one night feeding up to 12 months of age in some cases.

-- Sleep Associations: Rocking or feeding your baby to sleep isn’t necessarily a problem – that is, until your baby needs you to re-create her sleep associations in order to fall asleep when she wakes between sleep cycles.
+- Sleep Associations: Rocking or feeding your baby to sleep isn’t necessarily a problem – that is until your baby needs you to re-create her sleep associations in order to fall asleep when she wakes between sleep cycles.
 For details about what sleep associations are, and how they form, browse through this article.

 - Too hot/too cold: Your baby will obviously be uncomfortable if she’s too cold.
-But avoid the impulse to overdress your little one, too; babies and toddlers (and adults!) tend to sleep restlessly when too warm.
+But avoid the impulse to overdress your little one, too.
+Babies and toddlers (and adults!) tend to sleep restlessly when too warm.
 It’s best to keep your baby’s room at an optimum temperature for sleep.
 Want to know what babies and toddlers wear to bed?
 Read through this article.

 - Teething: Growing a mouthful of teeth is hard (and sometimes painful!) work for a baby.
 Read this article for tips about how to handle teething and its effects on sleep.

 - Illness: Despite your best preventative measures, your baby or toddler will sometimes get sick.
 During an illness, be prepared for your baby or toddler to wake often, and provide all the comfort you can.